sschwinn-fdot/multer-atazure-storage-blob/README.md

 `url` | The full url to access the uploaded blob/file. | obtained from 'BlockBlobClient'

 ### Configuration object
 Details of the configuration object that needs to be passed into the constructor of the MulterAzureStorage class.
-MulterAzureStorageBlob was adapted from MulterAzureBlobStorage, a package using an older blob storage dependency.
-All attempts were made to ensure backward compatibility for code using the alternate so many configuration variables are not required or can be passed via environment variables instead.
+When dependency migrated from older azure blob package, all attempts were made to ensure backward compatibility for code using the alternate so many configuration variables are not required or can be passed via environment variables instead.

 | Parameter Name | Type | Note | Sample Value |
 |---|---|---|---|